JamesDSource/HeapsComponentsBase/README.md

   - Behavior trees
   - Animation Player

-This game base relies on heaps and the ldtk-haxe-api
+This game base relies on heaps, ldtk-haxe-api, and vector-math